 Thomas Goldsby, Ph.D.

 Thomas Goldsby, Ph.D., serves as co-faculty director for the Global Supply Chain Institute at the Haslam College of Business and teaches in the MS in supply chain management online program at the University of Tennessee-Knoxville.
 He is co-editor-in-chief of the Journal of Business Logistics and former co-editor-in-chief of Transportation Journal.
-His research interests include logistics strategy, supply chain integration, and the theory and practice of lean and agile supply chain strategies.

 - Why did you decide to pursue a career in logistics?
 Is it something that you were always interested in?